Project Type

 4.4 stars

-Successfully boosted the bottom line by adding a new, strong revenue stream from the Patchstack integration partnership
+Successfully boosted the bottom line by adding a new, strong revenue stream from the Patchstack integration partnership, Solid Suite bundle, and a new Solid Backups product.

 Feature Confusion